Paris Musee des Automates or Paris Automaton Museum

 Display inside Musee des Automates

-Access to the Musee des Automates
+Access to Paris Musee des Automates, or Paris Automaton Museum

-Located in the 4th Arrondissement of Paris near to the River Seine by the Ile Saint-Louis, when it comes to getting here via public transport, there are different Metro stations within easy reach.
+Located in the 4th Arrondissement of Paris near to the River Seine by the Ile Saint-Louis, when it comes to getting here via Paris public transport, there are different Metro stations within easy reach.
 To start with you have the Saint-Paul stop serving line 1, or the Pont Marie stop and the Sully - Morland stop both serve line 7.

-However, still within walking distance you have the Bastile stop at the Place de la Bastille, which serves the Metro Lines 1, 5 and 8, plus the bus lines 67, 69, 76, 86, 87 and 96 along will also get you close by.
+However, still within walking distance you have the Bastile stop at the Place de la Bastille, which serves the Metro Lines 1, 5 and 8, plus the Paris bus lines 67, 69, 76, 86, 87 and 96 along will also get you close by.

-In addition to these options, if you want to enjoy some of the other tourist attractions in this area of Paris until late, then you have the Noctilien Night Bus Service, which runs when other transport has finished for night, and the Noctilien Lines N11 and N16 will get you close by.
+In addition to these options, if you want to enjoy some of the other Paris tourist attractions in this area of Paris until late, then you have the Noctilien Night Bus Service, which runs when other transport has finished for night, and the Noctilien Lines N11 and N16 will get you close by.